efernie/elasticbean-deploy/README.md

 This cli module was build to deploy node.js apps from the command line to Amazon's Elastic Beanstalk Environment.
 I specifically built this to work with codeship for continuous integration.

 # Warning
-This is very rough, I will be posting to npm soon.
-I will be writing tests also.
+This is very rough I will be writing tests also.
 I just wanted to get this working to get my environment set up for work.
 Also there are somethings specific to me testing this out so I wouldn't suggest using this right now right now this is specifically for node.js deployments.

 ## Commands